Constitution of Wisconsin: Judicial Branch

 The Wisconsin Constitution outlines the state's judicial branch in Article VII, granting judicial power in the state to a unified Wisconsin Supreme Court consisting of seven justices elected to ten-year terms.
-The chief justice of the court is elected for a term of 2 years by the vote of a majority of the justices then serving on the court, although the justice so elected may decline the appointment.
+The chief justice of the court is elected for a term of two years by the vote of a majority of the justices then serving on the court, although the justice so elected may decline the appointment.
 In addition to the supreme court, the constitution provides for the Wisconsin Circuit Courts, which each have districts prescribed by the legislature with borders following county boundaries.
 An intermediary body between the supreme court and the circuit courts, the Wisconsin Court of Appeals, is also established in the state constitution.
 Finally, the legislature is granted power to form municipal courts with jurisdiction over individual cities, villages, and towns in the state.

+In the 1950s the constitution was amended to also allow the state to set a mandatory retirement age for state judges through legislation, but the state has never used this provision.

+Impeachment

 Article VII of the Wisconsin Constitution also describes the process for impeaching and trying state officials.
 A majority of members in the state assembly can vote to impeach a civil officer.
-The state senate is then given the power to conduct a trial of the impeached official.
-If two thirds of the senators present vote to convict the officer, the convicted party is removed from office and made subject to further prosecution under law.
+The state senate is then given the power to conduct an impeachment trial of the impeached official; conviction requires an affirmative vote of two-thirds of senators present.
+Wisconsin's constitution limits impeachment to "corrupt conduct in office, or for crimes and misdemeanors", and limits punishment to only removal from office or removal and disqualification from future office.

+Wisconsin's constitution also has a separate impeachment-like option for judicial officers called "removal by address".
+Through this process, the legislature can remove a judge for any reason, but the vote requires two-thirds of both chambers.